 Inherited position is known as ascribed status and is predetermined for an individual at birth.
 In contrast to ascribed status, achieved status is a social position a person takes on voluntarily that reflects both personal ability and merit.
 Ascribed status is indicative of the behavior that one can exhibit but it does not explain the action itself.
 Ascribed status is thus an arbitrary system of classifying individuals that is not fixed in a standard or uniform way.

 In Status: Why Is It Everywhere?
 Why Does It Matter?: Why Is It Everywhere?
 Why Does It Matter?
 Cecilia L. Ridgeway demonstrates how the conferral of status inevitably contributes to differing life outcomes for individuals, with impacts on pay, wealth creation, and health and wellbeing.
 Ridgeway notes that status advantages based on race, gender, and class, such as the belief that white men are more competent than others, are the most likely to increase inequality by facilitating greater social and economic opportunities.

-Status is a position in a social structure regulated by norms and usually ranked according to power and prestige.
-Status differs from class in that it is a measure of a person's social standing or social honour in a community.
+Social status is the social prestige attached to one’s position in society.
+It is the position that one holds in a group.
+Social status is a position in a social structure regulated by norms and usually ranked according to power and prestige.
+Staus is ascribed to an individual through inheritance or as a result of such characteristics as sex, ethnicity or physical features.
+Status differs from social class in that it is a measure of a person's social standing or social honour in a community.